mahorbhaskar/mahorbhaskar/README.md

 <h1 align="center">Hey 👋 there everyone, Welcome to my GitHub Profile</h1>
-<h3 align="center">✌️ I am bhaskar mahor,A passionate full stack Web developer I'am graduate and currently I'm working on django Web based app....</h3>
+I am bhaskar mahor,A passionate full stack Web developer I'am graduate and currently working on django Web based app.
+I love to learn new tips and tricks always a learner ❤️

 - 📫 How to reach me **bhaskarmahor1@gmail.com**